1. Plush Bedding

 29. Farmhouse Style

-Incorporate distressed wood, soft linens, and rustic décor elements.
+Incorporate distressed wood, soft linens, and rustic décor elements to create a warm and inviting atmosphere.

 30. Coastal Retreat

-Add light blues, whites, and beach-themed accessories for serenity.
+Add light blues, whites, and beach-themed accessories for a serene ambiance.

 31. Murphy Bed